Biden tells Griner’s wife he’s working to get her home

 Cherelle Griner told “CBS Mornings” in an interview Tuesday that it was “disheartening” to her that she had yet to hear from Biden during her wife’s detention.

 A representative for Cherelle Griner did not immediately respond to a text message from The Associated Press.
-Cherelle Griner was scheduled to speak publicly Wednesday night at a rally in Phoenix organized by Brittney Griner’s WNBA team.
+The Phoenix Mercury, Brittney Griner’s WNBA team, held a public rally Wednesday night in Phoenix that included several speakers, among them Cherelle Griner.

+“I can’t rest as her humanity is being stripped from her,” Cherelle Griner said.
+“I can’t rest as her safety is in question.
+I honestly can’t rest until she’s home.”

 White House press secretary Karine Jean-Pierre told reporters on Wednesday that Biden “has been clear about the need to see every American who is wrongfully detained or held hostage abroad released, including Brittney Griner.”